Effective Date: October 2, 2017

 f.
 Facsimile and Electronic Transmission; Counterparts.
 Sales Orders, and other documents that may be executed in connection with the Services (collectively “Service Documentation”), may be executed and delivered by facsimile or electronic transmission, and upon receipt, such transmission shall be deemed the delivery of an original.
 Service Documentation may be executed in several counterparts, each of which when executed shall be deemed to be an original, and such counterparts shall each constitute one and the same instrument.

 g.
 Electronic Communications and Consent to use of Electronic Signatures and Records.
-By ordering, purchasing or using the Services, Customer agrees agree that Vonage Business may provide to Customer by use of electronic communications any required notices, agreements and other information concerning Vonage Business, including changes to these Terms.
+By ordering, purchasing or using the Services, Customer agrees that Vonage Business may provide to Customer by use of electronic communications any required notices, agreements and other information concerning Vonage Business, including changes to these Terms.
 In addition, by clicking “I Agree” or “I Accept” (or similar) anywhere on a Vonage Business website or webpage Customer agrees and acknowledges to conduct business electronically and be bound by the applicable agreement, document or transaction.

 h.
 Basis of Bargain; Failure of Essential Purpose.
 Customer acknowledges and agrees that Vonage Business has established its prices and entered into this Agreement in reliance upon the limitations and exclusions of liability and the warranty disclaimers set forth in this Agreement, and that they are an essential basis of the bargain between the parties and are material terms of this Agreement.
 The Parties agree that the limitations and exclusions of liability and warranty disclaimers specified in this Agreement will survive and apply even if found to have failed their essential purpose, and Customer hereby waives its right to contest the enforceability of any provision of this Agreement by reason of such failure.

 i.
 No Commitments.
 Customer represents that Vonage Business has made no commitments or promises orally or in writing with respect to delivery of any future features or functions.
-In relation to any future features or functions, all presentations, RFP responses, and/or product roadmap documents, information or discussions, either prior to or following the date herein, are informational only, and are not the basis for, nor part of this this Agreement or any Sales Order.
+In relation to any future features or functions, all presentations, RFP responses, and/or product roadmap documents, information or discussions, either prior to or following the date herein, are informational only, and are not the basis for, nor part of this Agreement or any Sales Order.
 Vonage Business has no obligation to provide any future releases or upgrades or any features, enhancements or functions, unless specifically agreed to by both Parties.
 Customer acknowledges that its purchasing decisions are not based upon any future features or functions.

 j.
 Survival, Modification.
 The terms and conditions of this Agreement will survive the expiration or other termination of this Agreement to the fullest extent necessary for their enforcement and for the realization of the benefit thereof by the Party in whose favor they operate.
 Except for the rights of Vonage Business in Section 1, all modifications, amendments, supplements to or waivers of this Agreement must be in writing and executed by authorized representatives of both parties.